 Step 2: Make it old-fashioned

-For an extra old-fashioned look, it's easy to add antique TV-style static animation and rounded corners.
-Just click "Images" and search using a term like "Static GIF PNG" – you'll be able to choose from many different static animations from the web to add to your video.
+For an extra old-fashioned look, add antique TV-style static animation and rounded corners.
+Open "Images" and search using a term like "Static GIF PNG" – you'll be able to choose from many different static animations from the web to add to your video.
 Just cover the screen with the new image layer and reduce its opacity your video is clear enough.
-And to round your video's corners, select the video layer and drag the "Rounded Corners" slider to the right.

 Step 3: Process & download